christopher-besch/homepage/articles/32_saints_row_3_wireguard/saints_row_3_wireguard.md

 [scapy](https://scapy.net) is a Python library for just that.
 I use it to build IP datagram to my liking.
 Afterwards I send the same datagram to all hosts on the other side of the tunnel.
-My script simply uses a loop over a list of IP addresses.
+My script simply uses a loop over a list of IP addresses.<br />
+Unfortunately, Windows removed it's `SOCK_RAW` support during Windows XP for some reason <Cite id="winsock" />.
+Therefore, my script doesn't work on newer versions of Windows.

 # Mangling the Payload
 With that simple UDP proxy script running on both hosts the game successfully finds the game lobby and attempts to connect!